 Researching issues in health law, bioethics, biotechnology and pharmaceutical regulation, reproductive technology, or health care reform and policy typically requires the use of resources that are either topically focused or specialized, or provide access to interdisciplinary studies across disciplines such as economics, psychology, medicine, sociology, philosophy and political science.

 This guide includes some of the most useful resources for legal research in health law-related fields:

-- Treatises, texts, and reference works providing background, expert treatment and factual information for health law research;
+- Treatises, texts, and reference works providing background information, data, and analysis for health law research;

 - Journal databases and portals providing access to articles and working papers;

 - Web resources of U.S. federal and state health agencies;

 - Current awareness resources with news and commentary on the most recent developments in health care law and policy: case law, pending and enacted federal and state legislation, litigation, and industry developments;

 - Sources of legislative history and analysis of health care-related legislation;

 - Sources of policy studies, reports and statisics from academic centers, nonprofit institutes, think tanks and health advocacy groups; and